Pronator quadratus sign

-Displacement, anterior bowing or obliteration of the fat plane in setting of trauma may indicate a distal radius or ulna fracture.
-Various studies have described a wide ranging sensitivity for fracture ranging from 26 to 98% and thus a negative pronator quadratus sign does not exclude fracture 1-2.
+Displacement, anterior bowing, or obliteration of the fat plane in the setting of trauma may indicate a distal radius or ulna fracture.
+Various studies have described a high specificity but wide-ranging sensitivity for fracture ranging from 26 to 98%; thus a negative pronator quadratus sign does not exclude fracture 1,2,4.

-Asides from trauma there can be other causes for a positive pronator quadratus sign:
+In the absence of trauma, there are other causes for a positive pronator quadratus sign:

 - inflammatory conditions

 On lateral wrist radiographs, the pronator fat pad normally appears as a thin radiolucent triangle, with its base attached to the palmar surface of the distal radius 1,2.
 It is observed ~90% of the time 1.
 One study 4, has suggested a cut-off of <8 mm (female) and 9 mm (male) on lateral x-rays as a cut-off for normal.

 It was first described by MacEwan in 1964 3.

 - 1. Moosikasuwan JB.
 The pronator quadratus sign.
 Radiology.
 2007;244 (3): 927-8. doi:10.1148/radiol.2443042063 - Pubmed citation

 - 2. Soto JA, Lucey B. Emergency Radiology: The Requisites.
 Mosby.
 ISBN:0323054072.
 Read it at Google Books - Find it at Amazon

 - 3. Doyle JR, Botte MJ.
 Surgical Anatomy of the Hand and Upper Extremity.
 Lippincott Williams & Wilkins.
 (2003) ISBN:0397517254.
 Read it at Google Books - Find it at Amazon